smartenterprisewisdom

 The primary objective of PKI is to facilitate secure certificate issuance for the following:

-• Digital Signatures: Ensuring the integrity and non-repudiation of digital messages and documents by verifying that they haven’t been altered after signing.
+• Ensuring the integrity and non-repudiation of digital messages and documents by verifying that they haven’t been altered after signing.

 CLM: Critical Management and Maintenance to Keep Your Foundation Intact